1332 - FMLA, ADA and District Sick Leave

 3.1.5.
 Disability has the meaning given that term in the Americans with Disabilities Act (ADA).

 3.1.7.
 An eligible District employee earns one day of sick leave for each month in work status.
 This rate of earned sick leave accrual will be proportionately reduced for eligible part-time employees or less than 12 months of employment.
-An employee will not be eligible for leave accrual during periods of non-pay status, leave of absence, or sabbatical leave.
+An employee will not be eligible for leave accrual during periods of non-pay status or leave of absence.

 3.1.12.
 An eligible part-time employee receives sick leave accrual in direct proportion to the number of work hours identified on the employee's contract.
 Additional hours worked, beyond the hours identified in the contract, will not result in the additional accrual of sick leave.
 If for any reason an employee's contract is changed and the change results in becoming ineligible for Paid Sick Leave benefits the period of ineligibility will be treated as a break in service as defined in paragraph 3.2.

 3.1.13.
 The Human Resource Director or designee may authorize sick leave only when supported by evidence acceptable by District administration.
 Normally such certification must be from a qualified health care provider.
-Supervisors/principals are authorized to accept an employee's self-certification of an illness for no more than a total of three (3) calendar days per month totaling no more than nine (9) days per year.
+Supervisors/principals are authorized to accept an employee's self-certification of an illness for no more than a total of four (4) calendar days per month or a total utilization of 10 calendar days per year.
 If there is a reason to believe that an employee is abusing sick leave, the Human Resource Director or designee may require an employee to produce a health care provider's certificate of illness regardless of the number of sick leave days used.